 Nationally Recognised Training(NRT)

-In Australia, Vocational Educational Training (VET) is highly regulated in order to ensure consistency across training outcomes.
+In Australia, Vocational Educational Training (VET) workplace training is highly regulated in order to ensure consistency across training outcomes.
 Training packages determine what should be delivered in each course and qualifications are recognised by industry sectors throughout the country, hence the term "nationally recognised training".
 Nationally recognised training will allow you to apply your skills and use your certifications no matter what state or territory you may be currently living and working in.
-All nationally recognised training programs must be delivered by an RTO.
+All nationally recognised training programs must be delivered by an Registered Training Organisation (RTO).

 What Is an RTO?

-RTO stands for Registered Training Organisation and it refers to any company that has been properly registered to train in Australia through the Australian Skills Quality Authority.(ASQA) The College has been an RTO for 15 years, Registered Training Organisation RTO Number:90984.
+RTO stands for Registered Training Organisation and it refers to any company that has been properly registered to train in Australia through the Australian Skills Quality Authority.(ASQA) The National Maritime College has been an RTO for over 15 years, RTO Number:90984.
 Our registration details are publicly available through www.training.gov.au.
+While we are a Registered Training Organisation our boat and PWC licence courses and other boat training are classified as non-accredited courses and programs.